GetStream/stream-chat-react-native/Optimizations.md

 ## Livestream applications

-Livestream applications usually have to deal with most traffic, in terms of incoming messages.
-In such cases, its strongly adviced to turn off following features from dashboard:
+Livestream applications usually have to deal with significant traffic in terms of incoming messages.
+In such cases, it's strongly advised to turn off the following features from the dashboard:

 - read receipts (read event)
 - typing indicators (typing events)
 - presence indicators (connect events)

-On dashboard, you can simply toggle off events related to these features, as shown in following screenshot:
+On the dashboard, you can simply toggle off events related to these features, as shown in following screenshot:

 ![Screenshot 2021-03-25 at 12 53 20](https://user-images.githubusercontent.com/11586388/112468911-1e0a3500-8d69-11eb-9b09-4d336a13c363.png)

 ## Best practices

-Also we have a best practices guide for general Stream chat applications, please give it a read: https://getstream.io/chat/docs/javascript/application_region/?language=javascript
+We also have a best practices guide for general Stream Chat applications, please give it a read: https://getstream.io/chat/docs/javascript/application_region/?language=javascript